-The effectiveness of a mouthwash for dry mouth depends on its enzyme content and ability to eliminate bad-breath-causing anaerobic bacteria commonly associated with dry mouth.
+The effectiveness of a mouthwash for dry mouth depends on its enzyme content and ability to target bad-breath-causing anaerobic bacteria commonly associated with dry mouth.
 Some mouthwashes contain ingredients that only mask halitosis and do not attack the root cause of the problem.
 Mouth rinses containing alcohol, menthol or eucalyptol may temporarily freshen breath but does nothing to oxygenate the mouth, a process necessary to eradicate sulfurous oral anaerobes.

 In addition to anaerobes, the mouth is host to many other bacteria such as staphylococci, streptococci and lactobacilli.
 When allowed to accumulate on teeth, gumlines, the tongue and the back of the throat due to stagnant oral conditions lacking in saliva and oxygen, these bacterial colonies begin eroding teeth enamel, inflaming gums and facilitating anaerobic bacteria reproduction.
 When the gum disease gingivitisis left untreated, a serious condition called ANUG, or acute necrotizing ulcerative gingivitis may result, leading to periodontal disease, tooth loss and even sepsis.

 Using a mouthwash for dry mouth that contains ingredients meant to stimulate the flow of saliva and inhibit bacterial growth will effectively reduce bad breath odors.
 This is because oral anaerobic bacteria, which dislike oxygenated environments, consume dormant proteins, mucus and debris in a mouth that is not brushed or flossed enough.